The use of Images for banners is often a Bugbear for people wanting to get a banner of their own.

 The raster image on the left is the original graphic the band supplied for me, to let me know what they want.
 To the right is the vector image I drew to replace it.
 The headphone wearing heart can now be enlarged successfully to banner size (Bridge size if you want – there is no size limitation).

-With Vector images you can scale them to the any size and you won’t lose any detail.
+With Vector images you can scale them to any size and you won’t lose any detail.

 Raster images on the other hand work fine till you enlarge them beyond their native size (like in the example).
 Once you pass this “native size”, the image quality starts to degrade.
 The larger you go, the worse the image looks.